 It was Henry's first year as a 'real' camper.
 He was in Pre-K with 4 other kids.
 He LOVED being in Pre-K, and got to a lot of really fun things.
 He had music class, cooking, drumming, games, and his all-time favorite...tae kwon do.
 He is passionate about tae kwon do, and most evenings we had a wanna be tae kwon do master in the house.
 We were relieved to see that he was FINALLY ready to take lessons, and signed him at Park Institute on Friday afternoon.
 He has his first lesson tomorrow at 6 pm.
 We've been trying to talk him into tae kwon do for a year.
 His other favorite activity at camp....bowling.
 Now, if you EVER want to experience sensory overload (this does border on near seizure activity) please come to our camps Wednesday afternoon bowling outing.
 I took over coordinating this outing last year...and what an experience.
 The teachers and helpers managed to get about 80 kids onto two busses and to the bowling alley.
 We took about 15 lanes, and shortly after arriving the alley is turned into 'Extreme Bowling.'
 They turn off the lights, turn on black lights and strobe lights, turn up the music, and the kids turn into bowling maniacs for 1 1/2 hours.
 You can easily spot the first time extreme bowling adults because they have a look of shock on their faces.
 Certainly what I must have looked like last year.
 I'm always relieved when we return to camp and we have not left any campers at the bowling alley.

 Here are a few pictures from Camp.
-This is Andrew and one of our nursery helpers.

 No comments: